 Maternal, infant, and child health care is a broad category which encompasses a variety of health indicators related to pregnancy, birth, and complications at the time of and immediately following birth.
 Affected populations include mothers and their children.
-Although all county percentages decreased for mothers who did not receive prenatal care during the first trimester of pregnancy, LaGrange County had the highest percentage (56.2%) and Huntington County had the lowest (23.6%).
+Although the percentage of mothers who did not receive prenatal care during the first trimester of pregnancy decreased for all Parkview counties, LaGrange County had the highest percentage (56.2%) and Huntington County had the lowest (23.6%).
 In contrast, Huntington County had the highest percentage of preterm births (11.1%) and LaGrange County had the lowest percentage of mothers who smoked during pregnancy (6.2%).
 The rate of child abuse cases per 1,000 children was highest in 2017 and 2014 in Wabash County, 26.3 and 26.9, respectively (Table 22).